Att välja tygblöjor

 Join us on this inspiring journey through Elin's words, and discover how cloth diapers can become part of a sustainable everyday life.

-Choosing to use cloth diapers - Elin's Words
+Choosing to use cloth diapers - Elin's words

-My tip for you considering starting with cloth diapers is not to put all your eggs in one basket regarding brands and models, but to experiment and find what works for you.
-If your budget is tight, there are diaper packages available for loan from Blöjupproret if you are a member, to find a brand that suits you.
+My tip for those who are considering starting with cloth nappies is not to bet everything on one brand and model, but test yourself to see what works for you.If the budget is not that big, there are nappy packs to borrow from the Diaper Uprising if you are a member, to find a brand that fits.

 Back to blog